 If family members protect them from the pain of consequences as a result of their addiction, then the denial grows stronger.
 Many times addicts and alcoholics blame other people or circumstances.
 Rarely do they blame their woes on the object of their affection — alcohol or drugs.

 Understanding Addiction Denial is Critical

 What can be done about this problem of dependence and the addiction denial that goes with it?
 The first thing is to understand that the solution is a process that does not happen overnight.
 Awareness and education are key instruments to start the journey of recovery.
-Understanding addiction denial and how it works can aid in working through it towards reality.
-Learning about the disease concept of alcoholism and addiction can equip a person with information needed in order to deal with a person who suffers from it.
+Understanding addiction denial and how it works can aid in working through it toward reality.
+Learning about the disease concept of alcoholism and addiction can equip a person with the information needed in order to deal with a person who suffers from it.

-Acquiring information from the internet, talking to professionals or other individuals who have found a solution can be very beneficial.
+Acquiring information from the internet, and talking to professionals or other individuals who have found a solution can be very beneficial.
 Support groups can be a vital part of the recovery process.
 What I hear most frequently is “I really thought I was the only one going through something like this.”
-It is the silence, lack of knowledge and unwillingness to take action that allows the illness of addiction/alcoholism to flourish.
+It is the silence, lack of knowledge, and unwillingness to take action that allows the illness of addiction/alcoholism to flourish.
 Long-term recovery, which means not using or drinking for a significant length of time-or be negatively impacted by someone else’s use, is a very real and a very possible result for family members and addicts.